celery/celery/docs/getting-started/first-steps-with-celery.rst

 The second argument is the broker keyword argument, specifying the URL of the message broker you want to use.
 Here using RabbitMQ (also the default option).

-See :ref:`celerytut-broker` above for more choices, e.g. for RabbitMQ you can use ``amqp://localhost``, or for Redis you can use ``redis://localhost``.
+See :ref:`celerytut-broker` above for more choices -- for RabbitMQ you can use ``amqp://localhost``, or for Redis you can use ``redis://localhost``.

 You defined a single task, called ``add``, returning the sum of two numbers.